 The following form the foundation of all delivery:

-For all pupils, successful transition is a priority within, into and out of the setting.
+We want all pupils to have a successful transition into and out of our setting.

 The Bridge School provides high quality teaching.
 Teachers carefully assess each pupils abilities.
 Teachers work with parents/carers and any linked professionals to target the next key steps in priority areas that include communication/understanding, personal and social development and key skills.
 These are agreed through 12 month outcomes set as part of the EHCP process and are reviewed every 6 months with parents/carers.
 Teachers also plan the next individual pupil steps in all curriculum areas.
 Teaching is informed by the planned and sequenced knowledge and skills in all areas.